caraml-dev/merlin/docs/user-guide/transformer_expressions.md

 | 9 |

 ### Unique
 `Unique` is a function to return all values without duplication.
 #### Input
 No Input

 #### Output
-New Column that has unique value for each row
+New Series that has unique value for each row

 #### Examples